 It is essential that all learners be able to access the content of the course.

-- Consider your course content, is the course heavily reliant on one modality?
-If so, are there opportunities to build in variety.
-For example, if you course includes a lot of readings can you add in some videos throughout the course so students have a different access the course content. - Look at the resources that students are going to use as part of the course, can they be adapted so they are more accessible? - PDF, Word, and PowerPoint refer to the Accessibility to Checklist to see how to ensure that your documents are accessible.
-You can use the Microsoft Accessibility Checker for this task, or complete the Accessibility Checklist. - Audio/Video Transcripts and Captioning provide transcripts for audio clips and synchronous captioning for video clips.
-Videos shared on Microsoft Stream have automatic captions.
+Consider your course content, is the course heavily reliant on one modality?

+• If so, are there opportunities to build in variety.
+For example, if you course includes a lot of readings can you add in some videos throughout the course so students have a different way to access the course content.

+Next, look at the resources that students are going to use as part of the course.
+Can they be adapted so they are more accessible?

+- For Word and PowerPoint, you can use the built-in Accessibility Checker to identify and fix accessibility issues within your documents and presentations. - For videos, ensure transcripts are available and auto-captions are enabled.
+Videos created in or uploaded to Microsoft Stream can automatically generate transcripts and captions to enhance accessibility.

-Facilitation Strategies that Enhance Accessibility
+Enhance Accessibility Using Facilitation Strategies